modern-influence-of-ancient-warriors

 Enemy Responses: Walls and Sorties

 Eastern defenders quickly learned to adapt to the Roman artillery threat.
 Walls were built thicker at the base and with a rubble core that absorbed the impact of ballista stones.
 Curtain walls were given multiple layers to prevent a single breach from collapsing the whole line.
 Defenders also built their own artillery, positioning heavy ballistas on towers to fire down on the Roman batteries.
-Sorties were a constant threat; the Persians and Jews alike would launch attacks specifically aimed at burning the Roman siege engines.
+Sorties were a constant threat.
+The Persians and Jews alike would launch attacks specifically aimed at burning the Roman siege engines.
 This forced the Romans to invest heavily in constructing field fortifications around their artillery positions, effectively building a fortress to protect their siege guns.

 The Rise of Heavy Cavalry